You-Gao/Blog/_books/2025-06-30-vibecoding.md

 # THE Vibe Coding Book

-> "The modern software developer has become a poet, their audience---AI."
-> <figcaption class="blockquote-footer">me</figcaption>

 I have come around to reading a book on "*vibe-coding.*" I was mid doom scroll when I found a meme depicting a developer heralding this book.
 I then saw it was on *O'Reilly*[^1], which my university has free access to.

 So I gave it a shot and read through *Beyond Vibe Coding*.
 The book is surprisingly lucid on the topic of "*AI Coding*" and the book doesn't seem to be vibe-coded---at least in some chapters[^2].